 Common Name: Korean Pasque Flower

-Pulsatilla koreana is a Perennial up to 0.30 metres tall.
+Pulsatilla koreana is a perennial plant that can grow up to 0.30 metres tall.

 Although no mention has been seen for this species, at least one member of the genus is slightly toxic, the toxins being dissipated by heat or by drying the plant[